 \$100,000 of HOME funds have been committed to the Fitchburg Housing Authorities Green Acres rental rehab project.
-This property, originally funded with DHCD funds, is still not ready to fund, the project will primarily remediate rental housing that has significant water issues in the basements.
+This property, originally funded with DHCD funds will primarily remediate rental housing that has significant water issues in the basements.
 The City waits for the Housing Authority and DHCD to finish revising the scope of work, completing architectural designs, and identifying funding.

-The PJ has committed \$75,000 to Granite street in Fitchburg and \$100,000 to Roach Street in Leominster for affordable housing to income eligible household through the Habitat for Humanity Foundation.
-Granite Street had their groundbreaking in the fall and Roach Street project should begin by the end of the year.
+The PJ has committed \$150,000 to 75 Tenth Street in for affordable housing to income eligible household through the Habitat for Humanity Foundation.